TheoSourget/DDSA_Sourget/reports/presentation.md

 As the first dataset is not precise enough to get the groundtruth we try to create a second one.
 To do so, we query OpenAlex to get papers related to "Machine Learning" and "Segmentation" as a first filtering and then we check their abstract for simple keywords such as "Cardiac","Brain", "Prostate" and some datasets name such as "ACDC","BRATS" if a paper contains one of the word it is added to our dataset and the groundtruth depends on the words detected.
 Again if multiple words are detected a line per organ is created.

+This dataset containes more values than the first one, 10043 values.
 We follow the same protocol as before to train a RandomForest and obtain the following results:

 ![](../resources/presentation_img/error_clean_dataset.png)

 We can see that the results are way better and some errors are actually caused by paper focusing on multiple organs.
-However this dataset seems too "simple" because it gathered "obvious" exemples.
+However, this dataset seems too "simple" because it gathered "obvious" exemples.

 ### Conclusion :